 Supervision

-I prioritize supervisions that align with the focus of my lab, the Rights and Representation Lab.
+I welcome supervisions that align with the focus of my lab, the Rights and Representation Lab.
 While there will be variation in what I’m willing and able to supervise by level of study (e.g., BA, MA, PhD, and postdoc), I encourage you to discuss your interests with me if you plan to work on one or more of the following topics:

 Diversity in Canadian political institutions